dynamicguy/mw-docs/docs/guides/email-integration.md

 title: Email Configuration and Integration
 ---

-MajorityWorld offers a few ways to set-up your email settings over SMTP servers and relays through the below environment variables.
+DrikGallery offers a few ways to set-up your email settings over SMTP servers and relays through the below environment variables.

 ## Email url